gear

 Conclusion

-Overall, if you’re primarily an espresso drinker looking for a top-performing manual grinder, the 1Zpresso J Ultra is an excellent choice.
+Overall, if you’re primarily an espresso drinker looking for the top-performing manual grinder, the 1Zpresso J-Ultra is my top pick.
+Shots taste similar to much more expensive electric grinders.

 Check out my in-depth review of the J-Ultra on YouTube